 Website Audit & Review

 Every website needs to have a health check from time to time.
-A Website Audit is a must for every small business.
+A Website Review is a must for every small business.

 How long has it been since you had a really good look through your website?
 Not just at the pages, but at the detail.
 The things that make it tick.
 All the nuts and bolts that make it rank, or not, in Google Search.
 All the things that convert traffic into leads and customers.
 The guts of what generates success online.
-This is called a Website Audit.
+This is called a Website Audit or a Website Review.

 All website owner should do this every year. (the only exception to this rule is if you are employing an outside agency to manage your online presence, including your website.
 In this case they will be performing constant monitoring).